Top 10 best-paying states for LPNs in 2026

 Highest- and lowest-paid LPNs in Washington

-California dropped a spot this year for licensed vocational nurses but retains its number one spot as the highest-paying state for registered nurses and holds the number three position for the highest-paying states for CNAs.
+Notably, California retains its number 1 spot as the highest-paying state for registered nurses and ranks third among the highest-paying states for CNAs.

 How much does an LVN make in California?